bitex-la/bitex-guides/_docs/users/seeds_and_attachments.md

 layout: doc
 title: Seeds and Attachments
 section: User Management
-index: 5
+index: 4
 ---

-You can then continue completing a `Person's` initial issue by submitting other `Seeds`, according to the compliance program you've agreed to.
+You can then continue completing a `User`'s initial issue by submitting other `Seeds`, according to the compliance program you've agreed to.

 All `Seeds` may also have `Attachments` which contain base64 encoded files pertaining